Overview: What are we talking about?

 - Only those with the Can Backup Database and Can Export/Backup Data user permissions can perform these functions.

 - Database backups are in SQL format.
 Specifically, Gingr uses MySQL.
-If you're not familiar with SQL files, you may need to hire a "tech guy" to open them for you.
+If you're not familiar with SQL files, you may need to hire an IT professional to open them for you.

 How-to: Backup your database and files.

 - Navigate to Left-hand Navigation: Admin » Manage Data » Backup your database.

 - When you click the Backup Your Database link, this will automatically trigger a backup (SQL file), which will download to your computer within a few moments.

 Opening Your Database Backup:

 Restoring a SQL backup is a fairly complex procedure and is not for the faint of heart.
 We will outline the general procedure here, but you may need to contact an IT professional for assistance.
 Please note that our support team is unable to assist with restoring a database backup.